 I’ve also seen wood shelves overlap windows, but it doesn’t give you the same effect.
 With glass, it almost appears as if the dishes are floating with nothing below them.

 It’s such an elegant and modern look.
-It seems to becoming more popular amongst older home remodels and newer homes wanting a modern edge.
-This is another one I am leaning towards for our new kitchen, but don’t have Henry on board yet.
+It’s becoming more popular amongst older home remodels and newer homes wanting a modern edge.
+This is another one I am leaning towards for our new kitchen, but I don’t have Henry on board yet.